 The Transfer Station's normal business hours remain in effect during this period of reduced Town services.
-Please note the disposal of construction debris and bulky waste will resume on May 23, 2020.
 Please see the DPW News Flash and Town COVID Updates for additional notices and details.

 The Department of Public Works operates the Town's Recycling Area and Trash Transfer Facility, which is located on Sam Ryder Road off Hobart Street.
 The facility is opened to Hingham residents and certain small businesses with proper permits, between the hours of 7 a.m. and 4 p.m., Thursday through Sunday, excluding holidays.
 Stickers for household rubbish and all other Permits are issued at the Public Works office with proper identification of residency.
 Stickers and Permits are only issued at the Department of Public Works office.

 Transfer Station Holiday ScheduleThe Transfer Station will be CLOSED on: